sanchez0408/tobacco-shop-business-analysis/README.md

 | **Seasonality** | Monthly revenue patterns and peak identification |

 ### 4. Visualization
 Built with **Chart.js 4.4.1** — pure HTML/CSS/JS, no framework, no backend.
-Fully portable and runs in any browser.
+Fully portable and runs in any browser

 ---